bloch-elkouby-lab/website/presentations/index.md

 Discussant in Structured Discussion: What’s Tricky about Transforming Training?
 A Discussion on Training Providers.
 Presented at the 2025 annual conference of SPR in Krakow, Poland.

-Delgadillo, J., **Bloch-Elkouby, S.**.
-A cross-cultural examination of suicide risk factors to inform personalized and culturally-adapted risk management practice.
-In J. M. G. Penedo & N. Solomonov (chair) _Innovative approaches to enhance precision and personalization in psychotherapy_.
-Paper in a panel presented at the 2025 annual conference of SPR in Krakow, Poland.

 **Bloch-Elkouby, S.**, Yao, H., Johnson, B., <ins>Schock, B., Wei, J. W., Prekas, S., Eid, T.</ins> , Lok, B., &amp; Galynker, I. (2024, November 18).
 AI- driven virtual patients: a cutting-edge tool to investigate the impact of implicit racial biases on clinical judgment and clinical process with high-risk patients.
 Oral presentation paper presented at the 2024 meeting of the International Association for Suicide Prevention Pan-American Conference.
 Minneapolis, Minnesota.